 Don't see your profession?
 Don't worry.
 We insure most businesses.

 Workers’ comp insurance protects your staff and to some extent your business, but it doesn't cover property damage, client injuries, and other common risks.
 Other recommended insurance policies for therapy and counseling businesses include:

 General liability insurance: This policy can pay legal expenses related to client property damage and injuries, along with advertising injuries such as slander.

-Business owner’s policy: This policy bundles general liability with commercial property insurance at a lower rate than if the policies were purchased separately.
+Business owner’s policy (BOP): This policy bundles general liability insurance with commercial property insurance at a lower rate than if the policies were purchased separately.

 Professional liability insurance: Also called malpractice insurance for counselors, this policy can cover legal expenses related to accusations of errors or negligence.

 Are you ready to safeguard your company’s therapists, counselors, and other employees with workers’ compensation insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.